2021 Quincentennial Commemorations in the Philippines: Background

 The Catholic Bishops' Conference of the Philippines (CBCP) has involvement in events related to the quincentennial related to the Christianity in the Philippines.
 Bishop Pablo Virgilio David, representing the CBCP, rejects the notion that celebrating the 500th anniversary of the introduction of the Philippines as also celebrating the Spanish colonization of the islands, citing continued prevalence of the religion long after colonization, and asserts that Filipino ancestors were intelligent enough to accept what is good and reject what is evil among the introductions made by the Spanish in the Philippines.

 Despite the COVID-19 pandemic, the 2021 QCP was held albeit modified to comply with protocols imposed in response to the health crisis.
 About 50 projects related to the quincentennial were either canceled or indefinitely postponed.

 Marketing

 Branding

 The logo for the 2021 QCP was adopted on August 14, 2019.
-The theme for the event is "Victory and Humanity".
+The theme for the event was "Victory and Humanity".
 A brand manual has been released which tackles branding guidelines for the event which is intended to serve as a reference for participating local government units.
 In official communications in relation to the event, the NQC refers to Lapulapu as "Lapulapu" without the hyphen, which is the preferred spelling for the native leader by the National Historical Commission of the Philippines.
 The main basis for the spelling choice was Antonio Pigafetta's chronicle of the Magellan-Elcano circumnavigation which referred to the Mactan leader as "Cilapulapu" where "Ci" is believed to be the local honorific "Si" derived from the Indic honorific "Sri".